 11. Buy tickets now for places you know you want to visit or see.
 By buying in advance you’ll be able to skip more lines, and find more deals targeted toward you.

 12. Get guidebooks.
 Guidebooks usually include maps, key words or phrases, and give you enough detail on certain sites that you won’t need to purchase the pamphlet at the venue.
 And download apps before you travel.
 Avoid downloading charges from your wireless carrier and get your apps before you leave.

 13. Research events going on while you’re there.
-This will help you make sure that you’re not missing be events going on in the city.
-Fun things like festivals, ceremonies and natural events.
+This will help you make sure that you’re not missing the best events going on in the city — fun things like festivals, ceremonies and natural events.
 Also be sure to research as a few national dishes to try.
 You don’t want to leave the country without experiencing what its known for.

 14. Bring a charger adapter.
 Countries have different size plugs and voltage.
 So if you want to use your iPod, make sure you can charge it.

 15. Check the voltage of your electronics.
 From my own experience I know that nothing is worse than having an adapter and still not being able to use a blow-dryer or a straightener because the voltage isn’t high enough for that country.